ManuelMcLure/OctoPrint-WiFiStatus/README.md

 ![WiFiStatus](/assets/WiFiStatus.png)

+# Setup
 This plugin only works on Linux.

-# Setup
-Just install the plugin.
 There is no configuration.
 It will automatically search for the WiFi interface.